 There are a variety of reasons a mum needs to express breast milk for their baby, whether doing it occasionally to have a night out, more frequently to go back to work, or as a total alternative to breast feeding.
-There are a number of ways you can prepare to make the breast pumping experience an easier one.
+With World Breast Pumping Day today, there are a number of ways you can prepare to make the breast pumping experience an easier one.
 Here are our 10 tips for success.

 1) Get the right kit

 There are many different breast pumps out there so how to know which is the right one?
 Ideally pick one that has a variety of different flanges (the plastic bit that sits on your boob) so that you have one that has a good fit.
 An electric breast pump is a must for regular pumping but a manual one can be handy for emergencies.
-If you think you might need to express breast milk on the go, the Pipetta hand-free pump is a brilliant piece of kit designed to sit in your bra and do the work while you do whatever you need to do.
+If you think you might need to express breast milk on the go, the Pipetta hands-free pump is a brilliant piece of kit designed to sit in your bra and do the work while you do whatever you need to do.

 2) Build up a stock of milk

 If you know you are going back to work, or planning some time away from your baby, it can be a good idea to build up a store beforehand.
 Breast milk can be frozen for up to 6 months (at -18c or lower) but can be stored in the fridge for 8 days (at 4c or lower).
 An easy way to collect some extra milk is to start by pumping on one side while your little one feeds on the other.
 You may find that they feed a little more frequently at first but your supply will quickly catch up with demand.

 3) Look at your baby to help your let down